Henry Rono

-Henry Rono (born 12 February 1952, in Kapsabet) is a Kenyan retired track and field athlete who specialised in various long-distance running events.
+Henry Rono (12 February 1952 – 15 February 2024) was a Kenyan track and field athlete who specialised in various long-distance running events.
 Although he never competed at the Olympics, Rono is remembered as one of the most prolific collegiate competitors in the history of track in the United States, as well as being the former record holder for the 3000 metres steeplechase for over a decade.
-Rono also set the world record for the 5000 metres twice, in 1978, then broke that record three years later.
+Rono also set the world record for the 5000 metres twice: once in 1978, then again in 1981.

+Early life

+Rono was born in Nandi Hills, Kenya, into the Nandi tribe.

-Running career
+Athletics career

-Born in Nandi Hills, Kenya, into the Nandi tribe, Rono started running while at primary school.
+Rono started running while at primary school.
 Starting in 1976, he attended college in the U.S. at Washington State University in Pullman, along with his compatriot Samson Kimobwa, who broke the 10,000 m world record in 1977.
 Rono was mentored on the Palouse by Cougar head coach John Chaplin.
-More Kenyan runners later enrolled at WSU, including Bernard Lagat, Mike Kosgei, and Patrick Muturi.
+More Kenyan runners later enrolled at WSU, including Bernard Lagat, Mike Kosgei, Patrick Muturi, Richard Twuei, and Peter Koech, who won a silver medal in the 3,000 meters Steeplechase at the 1988 Summer Olympics in Seoul.